MicrosoftDocs/azure-docs/articles/virtual-network/virtual-network-vnet-plan-design-arm.md

 - **Workloads that need to be completely isolated from one another**.
 You can create separate VNets, that even use the same IP address spaces, to isolate different workloads from one another.
 - **Avoid platform limits**.
 As seen in the [limits](#Limits) section, you cannot have more than 2048 VMs in a single VNet.

 Keep in mind that the limits you see above are per region, per subscription.
 That means you can use multiple subscriptions to increase the limit of resources you can maintain in Azure.
-You can use a site-to-stie VPN, or an ExpressRoute circuit, to connect VNets in different subscriptions.
+You can use a site-to-site VPN, or an ExpressRoute circuit, to connect VNets in different subscriptions.

 ### Subscription and VNet design patterns